-The traditional MSN program is designed for registered nurses with a Bachelor of Science in Nursing who are looking to advance their career.
+The traditional MSN program is designed for registered nurses with a Bachelor of Science in Nursing who wish to advance their career.
 Specialization is offered in the area of family nurse educator.

 Every student will complete MSN requirements, which total 14-17 hours and include a research component.
 In addition to MSN coursework you will also complete course work toward the specialization of nurse educator.
 The nurse educator specialization requires students to complete an additional 20 hours of course work.